On detecting changes in the jumps of arbitrary size of a time-continuous stochastic process: Further auxiliary Results

-\theequation{C.\arabic{equation}} The following lemma shows that two bootstrapped random elements with values in some metric space $(\Db,d)$ which differ only by a term of order $o_\Prob(1)$ converge simultaneously weakly conditional on the data in probability.
+\theequation{E.\arabic{equation}} The following lemma shows that two bootstrapped random elements with values in some metric space $(\Db,d)$ which differ only by a term of order $o_\Prob(1)$ converge simultaneously weakly conditional on the data in probability.
+The following results can be shown by similar reasonings as given in the proof of Lemma A.1 in \cite{Buc11} and Proposition A.2 in \cite{BueHofVetDet15}.

 \begin{lemma} Let $\hat G_n = \hat G_n(X_1, \ldots, X_n, \xi_1, \ldots, \xi_n)$ and $\hat H_n = \hat H_n(X_1, \ldots, X_n, \xi_1,$ $ \ldots, \xi_n)$ be two sequences of bootstrapped elements with values in some metric space $(\Db,d)$ such that $d(\hat G_n, \hat H_n) \pto 0$.
 Then for a tight Borel measurable process $G$ in $\Db$, we have $\hat G_n \weakP G$ if and only if $\hat H_n \weakP G$. \end{lemma}